particle-iot/docs/src/content/reference/device-os/firmware.md

 **NOTE:** Please take into account that the voltage levels on these pins operate at 0V to 3.3V and should not be connected directly to a computer's RS232 serial port which operates at +/- 12V and will damage the device.

-**NOTE:** On Windows 10, using `USBSerial1` on the Electron, E Series, and P1 may not be reliable due to limitations of the USB peripheral used for those 2 devices.
-Characters may be dropped between the computer and device. `USBSerial1` is reliable on other operating systems and also on the Photon. `USBSerial1` is not available on Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM).
+**NOTE:** On Windows 10, using `USBSerial1` on the Electron, E-Series, and P1 may not be reliable due to limitations of the USB peripheral used for those 2 devices.
+Characters may be dropped between the computer and device. `USBSerial1` is reliable on other operating systems and also on the Photon. `USBSerial1` is not available on Gen 3 devices (Argon, Boron, B-Series SoM, and Tracker SoM).

 For more information about serial ports, see [learn more about serial](/hardware/expansion/about-serial/).